mickfuzz/phd4/_posts/thesis_chapters/2024-8-7-Culture.md

 Examples - move examples up?

 Within the concept of jamming, activity which is casual seemingly non-productive can still transmit useful information to guide collaborative practices.
 As per above and examples in Appedix ?
 Find.

+I propose that the concept of jamming can be introduced and supported as a way of encouraging co-development of practices and making styles as proposed by Gutiérrez and Rogoff [@gutierrez_cultural_2003]

 <!-- MOVE THIS CLAIM LATER.
 **Claim:** The data in this chapter shows the value and further potential of mixing the more mature techniques of MoE and other process drama techniques with the ethos of game jams. -->